shutterstock/node-common-errors/README.md

 <a name="log" />
 ### Log

-Wraps a given error in a GenericError and logs it to *stderr*.
+Modifies an error's stack to include the current stack and logs it to *stderr*.
 Useful for logging errors received by a callback.

 __Arguments__